 The content of a class notice is subject to court approval.
 (Cal.
 Rules of Court, rule 3.769(f).)
-The notice must contain an explanation of the proposed settlement and procedures for class members to follow in filing written objections to it and in arranging to appear at the settlement hearing and state any objections to the proposed settlement.
+"The notice must contain an explanation of the proposed settlement and procedures for class members to follow in filing written objections to it and in arranging to appear at the settlement hearing and state any objections to the proposed settlement."
 (Ibid.)
-In determining the manner of the notice, the court must consider: (1) The interests of the class; (2) The type of relief requested; (3) The stake of the individual class members; (4) The cost of notifying class members; (5) The resources of the parties; (6) The possible prejudice to class members who do not receive notice; and (7) The res judicata effect on class members.
+In determining the manner of the notice, the court must consider: "(1) The interests of the class; (2) The type of relief requested; (3) The stake of the individual class members; (4) The cost of notifying class members; (5) The resources of the parties; (6) The possible prejudice to class members who do not receive notice; and (7) The res judicata effect on class members."
 (Cal.
 Rules of Court, rule 3.766(e).)

 Here, the notice describes the lawsuit, explains the settlement, and instructs class members that they may opt out of the settlement or object.
 The gross settlement amount and estimated deductions are provided.
-Class members are informed of their qualifying workweeks as reflected in Defendant s records and whether they are a member of the AWS Subclass, and are instructed how to dispute this information.
+Class members are informed of their qualifying workweeks as reflected in Defendant's records and are instructed how to dispute this information.
+The notice makes it clear that class members may appear at the final fairness hearing to make an oral objection without filing a written objection.
 Class members are given 45 days to request exclusion from the class or submit a written objection to the settlement.
-The notice informs class members that they may appear at the final fairness hearing to make an oral objection without filing a written objection.
+Notice will be provided in English and Spanish.